 Electronic equipment - Was it developed in-house (including another lab or university).
 Was the equipment borrowed or bought?
 Was the equipment modified?
 We are required to check equipment which has no seal of approval from a Recognized Testing Laboratory.

-- Any experimental system being assembled, tested or being installed at Jefferson Lab that is destined to become base or major equipment in an experimental Hall will require an OSP prior to initial setup and testing regardless of the risk code.
-This OSP will include all pertinent information for the Hazards, installation, maintenance and operation of the equipment so as to be easily transferred to the Experimental Hall's operations manual.
+• Any experimental system being assembled, tested or being installed at Jefferson Lab that is destined to become base or major equipment in an experimental Hall will require an ePAS prior to initial setup and testing.
+This ePAS will include all pertinent information for the Hazards, installation, maintenance and operation of the equipment so as to be easily transferred to the Experimental Hall’s operations manual.

-- When in doubt as to if a work test set up documentation is required, or you have related questions please feel free to contact the Physics Division ES&H Liaison or the Division Safety Officer.
+• When in doubt as to if a work test set up documentation is required, or you have related questions please feel free to contact the Division Safety Officer or Deputy (Ed Folts or Neville O’Sullivan).